Hanna Oberg Trains Her Lower Abs In White Sports Bra And Black Shorts

 Hanna Oberg trained her lower abs in the most recent video series on her Instagram page.

-Dressed in a white sports bra and black shorts, the Swedish fitness model started the workout with an exercise she called “in-and-outs.
-For this exercise, she sat on an exercise bench and leaned her torso backward before she extended her legs in front of her.
+Dressed in a white sports bra and black shorts, the Swedish fitness model started the workout with an exercise she called “in-and-outs.”
+For this move, she sat on an exercise bench and leaned her torso backward before she extended her legs in front of her.
 After that, she pulled one knee toward her chest and lowered it before repeating the exercise on the other side.

 Next, Hanna tackled a set of hanging bicycle crunches.
 These required her to suspend herself from a bar, raise her knees toward her torso and then mimic the motion normally used to pedal a bicycle.

 She lay down on her back next for a combination of “V” legs and crunches.
-With her head raised from the mat, Hanna started the exercise with her leg closed and raised in the air.
+With her head raised from the mat, Hanna started the exercise with her legs closed and raised in the air.
 Then she spread her feet until her legs formed a “V” shape and lowered them to the ground.
-While keeping them lifted, she closed her legs and drew them toward her chest before she repeated the exercise.
+While keeping them lifted off of the floor, she closed her legs and drew them toward her chest before she repeated the exercise.

 In the fourth and final video of the series, Hannah ended the workout with a series of toe touches.
 She assumed a plank position for this one and then raised her foot toward her upper body.
-While doing so, she stretched her her opposite arm downward and touched her toes.
+While doing so, she stretched her opposite arm downward and touched her toes.

 The post racked up more than 15,000 likes in one hour and close to 140 Instagram users have commented on it.
 In those comments, one fan called Hannah an inspiration because of how quickly she seemed to bounce back from her pregnancy.